Residential Tenancy (Jersey)

 (1) A residential tenancy

-agreement, as made, varied or renewed, shall –
+agreement, as made or varied, must –

 (a) be in